 For thousands of years, smooth, hairless skin has been sought after and often considered a form of status, even a rite of passage for some cultures.

-Preparing for your wax service:
+Prepare for your wax service

 - For best results, body hair should be at ¼" long and facial hair ⅛" long when you come in.